DanRohde/blender-stuff/WFC 3D Generator/README.md

   * This enables building blocks that are larger than a cell.
 * Grid and Region Constraints:
   * Allows you to specify where an object may be located within the grid.
+* Distance Constraints:
+  * Rules that restrict the placement of building blocks based on their distance from a specific point or another building block.
 * Probability Constraints:
   * These constraints increase or decrease the probability of an object being selected at random.
 * Region Probability Constraints: